Gupocca/AquaVitaeSpokane/Readme.md

 Aqua Vitae Spokane
 ==================

-A google maps view of the liquor license distribution in Spokane.
+A Google Maps view of the liquor license distribution in Spokane.
 Currently hosted at: https://aquavitaespokane-gupocca.rhcloud.com

 Goals